Can You Eat Raw Eggs?

 Is It Safe to Eat Raw Eggs?

-So, cracking an egg into a cup and drinking it is low risk but cracking an egg into a cup, dropping some shell in it, picking the shell out with your fingers and drinking it after two hours on the bench is high risk.
+It’s safe to consume raw eggs as long as some basic precautions are followed.
+The most important thing to know is that raw eggs should be consumed immediately after preparing them.
+Cracking an egg into a cup and drinking it is low risk but cracking an egg into a cup, dropping some shell in it, picking the shell out with your fingers and drinking it after two hours on the bench is high risk.

 Are Raw Eggs Safe for Children, the Elderly or Pregnant Women?